somsak/nginx-cache-hit-rate/README.md

 # nginx-cache-hit-rate
-Script to gather hit rate statistics of NGINX from access log
+Python script to gather hit rate statistics of NGINX from access log.
+This script watch for changes in Nginx log file and count HIT/MISS rate.
+The statistics are kept in Redis server.